How Different Cultures View Neurodiverse Children: A UK Parent’s Guide

 Use visual schedules, comfort items, or familiar activities to provide stability.

-👉 This is especially helpful if you follow
+👉 This is especially helpful if you follow simple routines for stress-free family travel

 Know Your Environment